jmquigley/util.log/README.md

 log.info('This is a log message');
 ```

 Uses the default options and logs an *info* level message to a file and to the console.
 The messages passed to each logging function can contain variables.
-They wrap the [sprintf.js](https://github.com/alexei/sprintf.js) module and allow dynamic formatting of the message.
+They wrap the [sprintf.js](https://github.com/jmquigley/sprintf.js) module and allow dynamic formatting of the message.
+See that module for formatting options.

 ```javascript
 import logger from 'util.log';